 I have written female characters that are submissive, male-dependent, shallow…to name a few of their shitty characteristics (don’t get me wrong, there are some ladies out there who fit that bill… but then there are some men who fit that too!)

 And before I get pounced on, writing a character like that on purpose with a strong backstory to explain or with a plot that will turn this submissive, weak and indecisive woman into something better – is fine.

 What is NOT fine is just blindly stereotyping your female characters without thought.
 So don’t just crow-bar in some woman to be a sexual/spiritual/emotional lean-to for a male character.

-The Bechdel test isn’t perfect.
-However it is a good start point to make us think differently about how we portray our characters.
+The Bechdel Test isn’t perfect.
+However, it is a good starting point to make us think differently about how we portray our characters.

-Not just women, but men too, people of different ethnic groups, people with disabilities, people with mental health issues, people with different sexual orientations etc.
+Not just women, but men too, as well as people of different ethnic groups, people with disabilities, people with mental health issues, people with different sexual orientations etc.

 A book can be a tapestry of character lives’ interwoven.
 Try and do them all justice, M’kay?

 ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~ ☆ ~

 Hope you enjoyed this blog post.
 If so, I hope you stick around by following this blog (I do love the follows!) and reach out, people.
 Drop me some comments!
 I wanna know what you’re thinking.

 Feeling shy?
 Don’t know what to say?
 Here’s an ice-breaker question for you to answer in a comment: if you were escaping from zombies and could pick any (normal) vehicle you might find on a road (no combine-harvesters, people!).
 What vehicle would you pick to flee the horde?